 - Any property you have will get taken away from you and stored until you get released from jail.

 - They will let you use the telephone to call a member of your family, friend, or bail bondsman.

-- If you are expected to be released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail issued jumpsuit.
+- If you are expected to be released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail issued jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell your story so other people can learn from your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that will help other people make it through the procedure?